marc2k3/fb2k-component/README.md

 # foo_cover_resizer

-### Changes in component version `v0.1.0` released on `07/03/2022`.

-- Support for keeping as `TIFF`, `BMP` and `GIF` is no longer supported.
-When resizing, you must choose `JPG` or `PNG`.
-- The requirement for `foobar2000` `v1.6` is no longer necessary.
-It can run on the `v1.5.x` series.
-- Now uses the `Windows Imaging Component` for resizing/encoding images.
-- When using the `Convert front covers to JPG without resizing` menu item, existing `JPG` images are now processed which may lead to reduced image sizes.
-- Due to the above changes, if you want to process `WebP` images, you must have the `WebP` codecs installed. `Windows 10/11` users should already have them installed by default from the `Windows Store`.
-If you are using `Windows 7/8/8.1`, you can install the [Google WebP installer](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/WebpCodecSetup.exe).
-- It's also possible to decode/resize more exotic formats like `HEIF` and `AVIF` when using `Windows 10` or later and have the relevant codecs from the `Windows Store` installed.
-However, the chances of people having these embedded in their audio files is pretty low!

 ## Usage

-This component has 4 options available via the right click menu on any playlist/library selection.
+This component has 5 options available via the right click menu on any playlist/library selection.
+As of `v0.2.0`, writing `WEBP` is now supported.

 ### Cover Resizer/Resize

 This option will resize existing embedded art.
-Reading most common image types is supported but you must choose `JPG` or `PNG` when saving.
+Reading most common image types is supported but you must choose `JPG`,`PNG` or `WEBP` when saving.

-### Cover Resizer/Attach image and Resize
+### Cover Resizer/Browse for file, resize and attach

 This option lets you browse for an image file and will then resize it before attaching it to the current selection.
 Images already smaller than the specified max size will not be processed.
-You should attach those via the built-in method.
+You should attach those via native `foobar2000` option under the `Tagging` menu.

-### Cover Utils/Convert front covers to JPG without resizing
+### Cover Utils/Convert without resizng

-Images that are already `JPG` will be re-encoded which may reduce their size.
-If you're concerned about quality loss, do not use or test on copies first!
+Converts existing embedded art without resizing.
+You must choose `JPG`, `PNG` or `WEBP`.

+### Cover Utils/Browse for file, convert and attach

+Use the file picker and then choose to convert the file to `JPG`, `PNG` or `WEBP`.

 ### Cover Utils/Remove all except front